Vanderscycle/automatedJobSearchEngine/README.md

 Scraping job posting from popular job hosting services, storing them in a db where I can accurately track which jobs I have applied to.
+I am a junior dev and will welcome any help especially, if we can dockerize the program.

 You will need to create a .env file and store all your password and fill-in the following passwords.
 ```